DIY Felt Garland: use old wool sweaters to make your own felt in any colour, and then cut out, and sew into a garland with your sewing machine.

 After the wash, I was amazed by the amount of fuzz in the pillowcase.
 I was also amazed at how felted they were, they shrunk a great deal, and the felt that was created is far thicker than any I’ve had in the past with just a simple hot wash without the pillowcase and golf balls.

-I started out tracing several small sizes of circles on my three different sweaters, which all made slightly different felt, some thicker, some fuzzier.
+To begin with, first I traced several small sizes of circles on my three different sweaters, which all made slightly different felt, some thicker, some fuzzier.
 I used a small container, a spool, and a penny as my patterns.
-I have to say that the penny looks cute, but was difficult to sew because it is so small.
+The penny looks cute, but was difficult to sew because it is so small.
+You will need really sharp scissors to make felt cutting a little easier.

 After a lot of cutting!

 I love how it turned out, especially the way it actually looks soft.
-I think it does kind of look like snowballs.
+It does kind of look like snowballs.

-I added it to the fireplace mantel in my living room, see the basement family room mantel here.
+I added it to the fireplace mantel in my living room.
 A little tip for attaching a garland to your fireplace without having to leave nail holes in the wood is to use suction cup hooks.

 This fireplace holds my Christmas glitter house village.
 I made the village houses entirely out of old cereal boxes, see how I did it here.

-This project really was simple, and I’d love to try it for a party with coloured paper in circles or in a shape that matched the party theme.
-The possibilities are endless!
-Give it a try.
+This project really was simple, and I’d love to try it for a party with coloured felt circles or in a shape that matched the party theme.
+The possibilities are endless.